As Formula One evolves, AI becomes part of the race

 Technology led the top 10 spending categories for F1 teams, reaching an estimated $769 million last season, up 41 per cent from the previous year, according to intelligence platform SponsorUnited.

-AI and machine learning brands account for four of the top 15 new sponsorship investors, a SponsorUnited report also showed, including $65 billion-valued cloud infrastructure company CoreWeave, which has a partnership with Aston Martin's F1 team.
+AI and machine learning brands account for four of the top 15 new sponsorship investors, a SponsorUnited report also showed, including $65 billion-valued cloud infrastructure company CoreWeave, which has a partnership with the Aston Martin F1 team.

 In the 2025 season, the single-seater motorsport reached $2.54 billion in total team sponsorship and was the second-highest grossing sports property behind America's National Football League which achieved $2.7 billion.